Find Schools

 $14,450 Avg Student Debt

-Some students may be able to take online classes at Colgate.
-In fact, around 96% of the undergraduate population registered for at least one online class in 2019-2020.
+Depending on your major, you may be able to take online classes at Colgate.
+To give an idea of how popular online courses are at the school, 96% of undergraduates took at least one course online in 2019-2020.

 #3